DigitalInBlue/Celero/README.md

 The goal of writing correct benchmarking code is to eliminate all of the noise and overhead, and measure just the code under test.
 Sources of noise in the measurements include clock resolution noise, operating system background operations, test setup/teardown, framework overhead, and other unrelated system activity.

-At a theoretical level, we want to measure "t," the time to execute the code under test.
-In reality, we measure "t" plus all of this measurement noise.
+At a theoretical level, we want to measure `t`, the time to execute the code under test.
+In reality, we measure `t` plus all of this measurement noise.

-These extraneous contributors to our measurement of "t" fluctuate over time.
-Therefore, we want to try to isolate "t'.
+These extraneous contributors to our measurement of `t` fluctuate over time.
+Therefore, we want to try to isolate `t`.
 The way this is accomplished is by making many measurements, but only keeping the smallest total.
-The smallest total is necessarily the one with the smallest noise contribution and closest to the actual time "t."
+The smallest total is necessarily the one with the smallest noise contribution and closest to the actual time `t`.

 Once this measurement is obtained, it has little meaning in isolation.
 It is essential to create a baseline test by which to compare.
 A baseline should generally be a "classic" or "pure" solution to the problem on which you measure a solution.
 Once you have a baseline, you have a meaningful time to compare your algorithm against.
 Merely saying that your fancy sorting algorithm (fSort) sorted a million elements in 10 milliseconds is not sufficient by itself.
 However, compare that to a classic sorting algorithm baseline such as quicksort (qSort) and then you can say that fSort is 50% faster than qSort on a million elements.
 That is a meaningful and powerful measurement.